 Measuring threats.

-• Say what dangerous capabilities the lab watches for (given that it does so at all).
-Score: 50%.
+- Say what dangerous capabilities the lab watches for (given that it does so at all).
+Score: Yes.
 They do model evals on persuasion and deception, cybersecurity, self-proliferation, and self-reasoning, and they are working on CBRN.
 However, they performed these evals after deploying the Gemini 1.0 models, and they have not committed to use the evals before future deployments.
+See the FSF.

-5. Give some third parties access to models to do model evals for dangerous capabilities.
+- Give some third parties access to models to do model evals for dangerous capabilities.
 This access should include fine-tuning and tools/plugins.
 It should occur both during training and between training and deployment.
 It should include base models rather than just safety-tuned models, unless the lab can demonstrate that the safety-tuning is robust.
 The third parties should have independence and control over their evaluation; just using external red-teamers is insufficient.
 The third parties should have expertise in eliciting model capabilities (but the lab should also offer assistance in this) and in particular subjects if relevant.
 The lab should incorporate the results into its risk assessment.
-Score: 25%.
+Score: 10%.
 DeepMind shared Gemini Ultra with unspecified external groups apparently including the UK AI Safety Institute to test for dangerous capabilities before deployment.
 But DeepMind didn’t share deep access: it only shared a system with safety fine-tuning and safety filters and it didn’t allow them to fine-tune the model.
 DeepMind has not shared any results of this testing.
+And it hasn’t made commitments; in particular it missed an opportunity to commit to share with US AISI and UK AISI.

 Commitments.

-• Commit to use risk assessment frequently enough.
+- Commit to use risk assessment frequently enough.
 Do risk assessment (for dangerous capabilities) regularly during training, before deployment, and during deployment (and commit to doing so), so that the lab will detect warning signs before dangerous capabilities appear.
-Score: No. DeepMind hasn’t made such commitments and doesn’t say anything about risk assessment for dangerous capabilities during training.
-See the Gemini report on their limited “impact assessments.”
+Score: 25%.
+The FSF says “We are aiming to evaluate our models every 6x in effective compute and for every 3 months of fine-tuning progress.”
+(The FSF is all qualified by “We aim to have this initial framework implemented by early 2025.”)

 Accountability.